Dust2DNA3

 We welcome all PhD students in the fields of astronomy, cosmochemistry, geology, astrobiology and other fields related to planetary sciences.
 Postdocs are also welcome to apply.

-Step 1: please email michiel.lambrechts@sund.ku.dk with your name and host institute
+To register: please email michiel.lambrechts@sund.ku.dk with your name and host institute.

-If accepted, international PhD students will be asked to pay the course fee (3480 dkk, ~465 euro) before the course starts.
-Some students may be eligible for financial support via the COST action The birth of solar systems (PLANETS) through a Young Researcher and Innovator Conference grant (if interested, please let me know in the step-1 email).
+There is no registration fee for the course.
+For travel and accommodation, some students may be eligible for financial support via the COST action The birth of solar systems (PLANETS) through a Young Researcher and Innovator Conference grant (if interested, please let me know in the email).

 Organisation